ranamihir/pytorch_common/README.md

 # Overview

-This reposity contains PyTorch code that is common and (hopefully) helpful to most projects built on PyTorch.
+`pytorch-common` is a lightweight wrapper that contains PyTorch code that is common and (hopefully) helpful to most projects built on PyTorch.
+It is built with 3 main principles in mind:
+- Make use of PyTorch available to people without much in-depth knowledge of it while providing enormous flexibility and support for hardcore users
+- Under-the-hood optimization for fast and memory efficient performance
+- Ability to change all settings (e.g. model, loss, metrics, devices, hyperparameters, artifact directories, etc.) directly from config.

 In a nutshell, it has code for:
   - Training / testing models